the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-env-impact.md

 Below we share some thought-provoking questions about the Environmental Impact of Digital Research.

-- Where in the world did you last computer end?
+- Where in the world did your last computer end up?
 An estimated 50 million tons of electronic waste are discarded each year.
 This is equivalent to throwing out 1000 laptops every single second.
 Less than 20% of e-waste is formally recycled, with 80% either ending up in landfill on developing countries, exposing vulnerable populations and their environment to health and pollution impacts (ref: https://www3.weforum.org/docs/WEF_A_New_Circular_Vision_for_Electronics.pdf).

-- How many unused or unaccessible data do you have on the cloud?
+- How much unused or inaccessible data do you have on the cloud?
 In 2021, on average, 35% of enterprise data is “dark,” meaning it has an unknown value, while 50% is redundant, obsolete or trivial.
 Only about 16% is business-critical, the study concluded. (ref: https://www.veritas.com/content/dam/Veritas/docs/reports/GA_ENT_AR_Veritas-Vulnerability-Gap-Report-Global_V1414.pdf)

-- How much of the world's total electricity the technological sector will use by 2025?
+- How much of the world's total electricity will the technological sector use by 2025?
 It is predicted that by 2025, the technology sector will consume 20% of the world’s total electricity (compared to 7% in 2022).
 Ref: https://www.tier1.com/the-environmental-impact-of-our-data-storage/)

 (er-activism-env-impact-reduction-strategies)=
 ## Strategies for reduction

 There are several things that can be done to reduce the environmental impact of digital research.
 In this section we describe some of the possible actions grouped in two major groups, computing and data, and links to external resources that can implement them.

-These actions are not listed in any order of importance, and implementing any or all of them is better than not doing anything at all.
+These actions are not listed in any order of importance, and implementing any or some of them is better than not doing anything at all.

-You can also see Ten simple rules to make your computing more environmentally sustainable {cite:ps}`lannelongue2021ten` and the [Digital Humanities Climate Coalition Toolkit](https://sas-dhrh.github.io/dhcc-toolkit/).
+You can also read 'Ten simple rules to make your computing more environmentally sustainable' {cite:ps}`lannelongue2021ten` and the [Digital Humanities Climate Coalition Toolkit](https://sas-dhrh.github.io/dhcc-toolkit/).

 (er-activism-env-impact-computing)=
 ### Computing